-The main differences with prepaid cards is that they are mostly managed online, there are no credit checks in order to be eligible, there are sometimes (though not always) monthly fees and other account fees, there are generally no overdrafts available, and there is no interest paid on in-credit balances.
+The main difference with prepaid cards is that they are mostly managed online and there are no credit checks in order to be eligible.
+There are sometimes (though not always) monthly fees and other account fees and generally, no overdrafts are available.
+You will also not earn any interest on in-credit balances.

-There are other differences between prepaid and conventional bank accounts, but these are not always negative, and prepaid bank accounts may be the solution if you can’t (or don’t want to) use more conventional forms of banking.
+There are other differences between prepaid and conventional bank accounts, and prepaid bank accounts may be the solution if you can’t (or don’t want to) use more conventional forms of banking.

 As there is no credit check in order to be eligible for a prepaid current account, anyone who is aged 18 or over (sometimes 16 or over, depending on the account) and a UK resident will be guaranteed to be accepted.